Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

-where $\phi_{N,s}$ is a free parameter, and the subscript $t$ in eigenvalue $\lambda_t$ will be explained later: although it shares the same range as $s$, it has a different physical meaning, and by definition it does not depend on $s$.
-The linear recursion relation towards the central horizon is exactly the ``reverse'' of (\ref{eq:recursion}):
+where $\phi_{N,s}$ was a free parameter already set to be $0$, and the subscript $t$ in eigenvalue $\lambda_t$ of the graph Laplacian \eqref{eq: discrete} will be explained later below \eqref{eq:modes}.\footnote{Although $t$ shares the same range as $s$, it has a \textit{different} physical meaning, and by definition it is independent of $s$ , which is obvious because $\lambda_t$ is a global quantity. } Since we are dealing with fully isotropic modes on each {\it individual} subtree, as argued as explained right below \eqref{eq:isotropic}, the linear recursion relation toward the central horizon is exactly the same as (\ref{eq:recursion}):